home-assistant/supervised-installer/README.md

+> [!IMPORTANT]
-# This installation method is for advanced users only
+> This installation method is for advanced users only!
+>
+> The Supervised Debian installation is an opinionated appliance.
+That means it has
+> many dependencies and bundles default configuration files for system services!
+>

-## Make sure you understand [the requirements](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md)
+> Make sure you understand [the requirements](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md).

 # Install Home Assistant Supervised